 |Physics 1 (12)|

 The student’s home-based high school scale is used for computing grade point average and class rank.
-The Class of 2021 had 139 graduates, 7 were Valedictorians and 7 were Salutatorians.
-100% of these graduates are currently enrolled in high education for 2021 – 2022.
-Scholarships awarded totaled more than $3.2 million.
+The Class of 2022 had 132 graduates, 5 were Valedictorians and 5 were Salutatorians.
+100% of these graduates are currently enrolled in post-secondary education for 2022 – 2023.
+Scholarships awarded totaled more than $3.3 million.